Commissioning a new piece brings a new work of art to life.

 Can I commission a piece even if I'm not a performer and I don’t have an ensemble in mind to perform it?

-Yes!
+Yes, of course!
 Say you want to commission a piece as a gift to your spouse.
 You aren’t an orchestra or a brass quintet, but you still want to commission a new piece.
 No problem!
 Let’s talk and come up with a plan.

 Ideally, we’ll begin our initial conversations about the piece at least one year before you need the music delivered.
 However, I’ve completed new pieces on a last-minute timeline (1 month) and on the other end of the spectrum discussed commissions that are 3 years out from the premiere.